othiym23/nonsense-benchmark/README.md

 ### TODO

-* Tweak client performance.
-You know, with profiling and stuff.
 * Build a distributed client-server version of the benchmarker so that we can hit a service from multiple hosts simultaneously and better simulate a realistic, intensive workload.